 FX Order Watch service is a rate watching service that allows you to set your own target foreign exchange rate to convert funds automatically within your banking accounts, and / or to receive alert when the designated foreign exchange rate is reached.

 How can I set up a FX Order Watch?

-If you're an HSBC Premier or Advance customer with foreign currency accounts, you can set up orders straightaway in online banking or the QuickFX app.
+If you have foreign currency accounts, you can set up orders straightaway in online banking or the HSBC Singapore app.
 Otherwise, you can set up your orders at a HSBC Branch.

 What currency pairs can I set up in FX Order Watch?

 The following currencies can be set up: Australian dollar, Canadian dollar, Euro, Japanese yen, New Zealand dollar, Pound sterling, Singapore dollar, Swiss franc, US dollar and Hong Kong dollar.

 What other features are there in FX Order Watch?